nicedaddy/CarND-Vehicle-Detection/P5_writeup.md

 #### 2. Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and...
+There are multiple colorspaces and different HOG parameters to tune.
+I tested mulitple combintions of these parameters, and decided to use the following paramters which gives the best validation result.

     ### Tweak these parameters and see how the results change.
-    color_space = 'YCrCb'#'RGB' # Can be RGB, HSV, LUV, HLS, YUV, YCrCb
-    orient = 10#9  # HOG orientations
+    color_space = 'YCrCb' # Can be RGB, HSV, LUV, HLS, YUV, YCrCb orient = 10#9  # HOG orientations
     pix_per_cell = 8 # HOG pixels per cell
     cell_per_block = 2 # HOG cells per block